AdobeDocs/analytics-platform.en/help/content-analytics/config/guided.md

 1. Enable **[!UICONTROL Configure header overrides]**.
 1. Enter the **[!UICONTROL Header name]**.
 For example, `x-asset-service`.
 1. Enter the **[!UICONTROL Header value]**.
 Whatever you specify is secret  and not visible in the user interface (unless you expicitly select to disclose ![Visibility](/help/assets/icons/Visibility.svg) the value during input).

+#### Save

+After you have specified the details for the web channel, select Save to save the configuration.
+Select Cancel to cancel the configuration.

 ### Summary {#summary}